matrix-org/matrix.org/content/legal/privacy-notice.md

 The public Matrix Network is a decentralised and openly federated communication network.
 This means that user messages are replicated on each participant's server and messages posted to a room are visible to all participants including in some cases any new joiners.
 This is further explained at 2.3.

-Where you read The Matrix.org Foundation C.I.C., The Matrix.org Foundation, or The Foundation, it refers to the Community Interest Company incorporated on 29 October 2018 to be the neutral custodian of the Matrix protocol: The Matrix Foundation C.I.C., and their agents.
+Where you read The Matrix.org Foundation C.I.C., The Matrix.org Foundation, or The Foundation, it refers to the Community Interest Company incorporated on 29 October 2018 to be the neutral custodian of the Matrix protocol: The Matrix.org Foundation C.I.C., and their agents.

-The Matrix protocol is licensed by the Matrix Foundation which makes it available to third parties who set up their own homeserver.
+The Matrix protocol is licensed by the Matrix.org Foundation which makes it available to third parties who set up their own homeserver.
 This privacy policy does not apply to such Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server (Matrix.org) provided by Element.

 Matrix.org is the Data Controller for the Service and works with [Element](element.io) as a Processor for data processing, hosting and management purposes.
 We can be contacted as per the details below: